- 18.104.22.168 Overview of Exempt Organizations Business Master File

 Street Address — Document Code 80 — Enter the street address, as appropriate.
 If entering a Foreign Address, this field must be the city or province.
 When entered, this field can have a maximum of 35 characters.
 If this field is entered, the city and state fields must also be entered.
 If input, data must begin in the first (left most) position with an alpha or numeric character.
 Valid characters for remaining positions (2–35) are alpha, numeric, hyphen (-), slash (/), ampersand (&) or blank.
 Any data following two consecutive blanks is invalid.

-The following address abbreviations may be used if needed to limit street address fields to 35 characters.
+See Document 7475 for address abbreviations may be used if needed to limit street address fields to 35 characters.

-Always us the following street address abbreviations.
+Always us the street address abbreviations.

 City — Document Code 80 — Enter the city, as appropriate.
 If entering a Foreign Address, this field must be the country and (if present) the Zip Code must be entered here.
 When entered, this field can have a maximum of 20 characters.
 If this field is entered, the state field must also be entered.
 Valid characters are alpha, numeric, hyphen (-) and blank.
 Consecutive blanks or a blank in position one are invalid.